Zogg/Tiltai/README.rst

 The service defined above is run on Apache Mesos with Marathon, packed in a Docker container.
 The gate returns a Queue, everything that is put in the queue is delivered to a services, which at the time of service development, are yet unknown.
 The links between services are defined externally (i.e. by devops), and are retrieved during runtime.

+..
+Warning

+  The code supplied here is in an alpha stage, api changes imminent.

 Installation
 ------------